smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnEventChanged/index.md

 3. Resume the applications to the previous-to-phone-call state on HMI (as SDL does not send BC.ActivateApp or BC.OnResumeAudioSource to HMI after the phone call is ended).

 _Note:_
 When SDL receives `OnEventChanged(PHONE_CALL, isActive: true)` from HMI, it changes the HMILevel of all applications currently either in FULL or LIMITED to BACKGROUND, audioStreamingState: NOT_AUDIBLE.
 After getting `OnEventChanged(PHONE_CALL, isActive: false)` from HMI, SDL returns applications to the previous-to-phonecall HMILevel.
 SDL does not send BC.ActivateApp or BC.OnResumeAudioSource to HMI after the phone call is ended.

 **IMPORTANT NOTE** SDL ignores all invalid notifications which come from HMI (invalid JSON, invalid data types/bounds etc.)

 **Emergency event**

-Safety Feature is HMI`s specific mode when 'Emergency event' or 'Rear view camera' are active modes.
-The main idea from SDL<->HMI point of view is that navigation/audio streaming mustn't interfere with Rear Camera View mode.
+Safety Feature is HMI's specific mode when 'Emergency event' or 'Rear view camera' are active modes.
+The main idea from SDL-HMI point of view is that navigation/audio streaming mustn't interfere with Rear Camera View mode.
 HMI is responsible for managing audio/video data during 'Emergency event'/'RearCamera' modes.

 !!! **HMI MUST**
 1. Send notification with appropriate parameter value when mode 'Emergency event'/'Rear view camera' becomes active or inactive.